 Bensalem, PA 19020

 Should I contact or pay Monarch Recovery Management?

 It’s best to avoid speaking to a collection agency on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Monarch Recovery Management, Inc. for millions of clients nationwide.
+The most effective way to deal with Monarch Recovery Management is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Monarch Recovery Management, Inc. on behalf of their clients.

 And they may be able to help you too.

 Will Monarch Recovery Management sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Monarch Recovery Management, Inc. again.